alessa-lou/bookmark-manager-1/bookmark-manager/README.md

 ```
 As a user
-So that I can see what's available
+So that I can quickly go to websites I visit regularly
-I'd like to be able to see a list of bookmarks
+I would like to to see a list of bookmarks

 ```

+**Domain Model**
+---
 ![User story 1](bookmark-manager/screenshots/Domain_Model.png)